Jeff Leatham Pictures: Colton Haynes’ Fiance Is Hollywood’s In-Demand Florist

 Colton Haynes went public with his romance with Jeff Leatham just a few weeks ago, sharing an Instagram selfie together.
 Haynes, who came out as gay last May, also had some kind words for the man in his life.

-No big deal…just @Adele & @ladygaga posing with my mans flowers ????????????
-So proud of you @jeffleatham !!!
-Hope y'all r goin to his pop up flower shop for Valentine's Day Tmrw & on Vday at the Four Seasons in Bev Hills! 🙂

-Leatham has done work for plenty of other big stars.
-On his personal website, the floral designer listed off some of the major events he’s worked.

 “Jeff also created the exquisite decor for the wedding of Eva Longoria, Avril Lavigne and Tina Turner,” the site noted.

 “Jeff has also has been featured on the Oprah Winfrey Show episode “Dream Jobs” and many times on the Martha Stewart and Queen Latifah Shows.”

 Leatham was also tapped to work at Chelsea Clinton and Marc Mezvinsky’s 2009 wedding.